OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Similar to the `decoder-events` option, the `stream-events` option controls whether the stream-events are added as counters as well.
 This is disabled by default.

+To reduce log file size, one may set `zero-valued-counters` to false.
+This may impact on the visibility of information for which a stats counter as zero is relevant.

 Outputs
 ~~~~~~~